-Milestone Payments
+Milestone payments

 We are required to include additional consideration in the transaction price when it is probable.
 We typically include milestone payments for R&D services in the transaction price when they are achieved.
 We include these milestone payments when they are achieved because there is considerable uncertainty in the research and development processes that trigger these payments under our collaboration agreements.
 Similarly, we include approval milestone payments in the transaction price once the medicine is approved by the applicable regulatory agency.
-We will recognize sales based milestone payments in the period we achieve the milestone under the sales-based royalty exception allowed under accounting rules.
+We will recognize sales-based milestone payments in the period in which we achieve the milestone under the sales-based royalty exception allowed under accounting rules.

 We recognize milestone payments that relate to an ongoing performance obligation over our period of performance.
-For example, in the third quarter of 2017, we initiated a Phase 1/2a clinical study of IONIS-MAPT ${Rx}$ in patients with mild Alzheimer's disease.
-We earned a \$10 million milestone payment from Biogen related to the initiation of this study.
+For example, in the second quarter of 2019, we achieved a \$7.5 million milestone payment from Biogen when we advanced a new target for an unidentified neurological disease under our 2018 strategic neurology collaboration.
 We added this payment to the transaction price and allocated it to our R&D services performance obligation.
-We are recognizing revenue from this milestone payment over our estimated period of performance.
+We are recognizing revenue related to this milestone payment over our estimated period of performance.

 Conversely, we recognize in full those milestone payments that we earn based on our partners' activities when our partner achieves the milestone event and we do not have a performance obligation.
-For example, in the first quarter of 2019, we recognized \$35 million in milestone payments when Roche dosed the first patient in a Phase 3 study for IONIS-HTT ${Rx}$.
+For example, in the first quarter of 2019, we recognized \$35 million in milestone payments when Roche dosed the first patient in a Phase 3 study for IONIS-HTT{Rx}.
 We concluded that the milestone payments were not related to our R&D services performance obligation.
 Therefore, we recognized these milestone payments in full in the first quarter of 2019.

-License Fees
+License fees